 I first encountered The B-52’s in music video form.
-I was in the juniors section of a department store, uncertain in my adolescence and fretting over which clothes would help nerdy little me blend into the background of junior high.
-Just a couple of years after the debut of MTV, it became unbearably cool to have videos playing in a juniors section, and the offbeat exuberance of “Girl From Ipanema Goes to Greenland” was arresting and exhilarating.
+I was in the juniors section of a department store (Fashion Bar’s Stage, for any Denverites out there), uncertain in my adolescence and fretting over which clothes would help nerdy little me blend into the background of junior high.
+Just a couple of years after the debut of MTV, it became unbearably cool to have videos playing in juniors section, and the offbeat exuberance of “Girl From Ipanema Goes to Greenland” was arresting and exhilarating.

 They were weird, which I deeply understood, but they were confident, which I desperately wanted to figure out.
 It would be overstating things a bit to say my life changed in that department store, but it’s one of many little moments I remember with crystal clarity.
 Their unapologetic ownership of their idiosyncrasies, distinctive style, and high-spirited sense of fun helped undo the pressures of adolescent conformity, and nudged me closer to my own path.